Inwerpsel/use-theme-editor/src/components/movable/README.md

 You don't need to provide / call any functions or hooks for this to work.
 The state is managed internally in `MoveablePanels`.

+### Intended use case
+You just want the ability to re-arrange your UI and have it persist in local storage.
+You don't mind that the area component includes the HTML elements for you.
+This should work with any React component, regardless of how the state is managed (* see below for local state).

+If any of the following is not true, this d&d solution is probably not the right one.

+- You're OK with using the default bitmap drag image.
+  - It looks exactly like the component, and the transparency makes for a great UX.
+  - The performance is best case, and allows for much more other smooth animation.
+- Dragged components don't use local state, or it's ok to lose it when location changes.
+  - This just because of how React portals work.
+You can work around it by lifting up state.
+You probably want this kind of solution anyway to persist UI state between page refreshes.
+- It's expected that elements can live in any area.
+  - For simplicity there's no configurability yet.
+- You don't need the area context inside most elements.
+  - If you plan to use the UI state yourself a lot, it's probably better to integrate that with other state solutions, if any, and use a `ref` based library.

 ## Motivation

 The goal is to make drag and drop re-parenting as simple as possible.